 (Lights.)

 (A shabby office that was once an apartment.
-ANTON and STEFAN, at Center Stage, are examining a fresh copy of the leaflet that was printed by an old mimeograph machine that is imagined or half-hidden upstage.
-Five knocks are heard in a coded pattern, and ANTON opens the door for ELENA.
-In pantomime, he helps her off with her coat and puts it on a chair.
-They kiss briefly.)
+ANTON and STEFAN, at Center Stage, are examining a fresh copy of the leaflet that was printed by an old mimeograph machine that is Upstage Left.
+Five knocks are heard in a coded pattern, and ANTON opens the door, Stage Right, for ELENA.
+He helps her off with her coat while they talk softly in pantomime.
+They kiss briefly.
+He puts the coat on a chair near the door.
+STEFAN keeps the leaflet.)

 ELENA: (Struggling to stay composed.)
 Hello, Stefan.
 (She looks around.)
 How is it going, boys?